DryCard™ indicates food dryness

 More information about the DryCard

-We will continue to update this webpage with more information, so please check back.
+We will continue to update this webpage with more information, as additional updates are available.